How To Use Essential Oils For Menopause Relief

 Rub this blend onto your face and neck as needed.

-You can also use this body lotion to help relieve the symptoms of menopause:
+Use this body lotion to help relieve menopause symptoms:

 Blend all ingredients and use as needed.

 This recipe makes enough bath salts for about six baths.
 Keeps for up to three months stored in a cool, dark place.